johann-solo/oliveandmango.github.io/_posts/blog/2017-11-18-pear-and-almond-frangipane-tart.md

 thumbnail: /images/uploads/2017_11_18_pear_almond_frangipane_tart_1.jpg
 categories: Blog
 tags: food
-excerpt: <p>This buttery tart crust is home to the creamiest almond cream with the most fragrant pears - simple and delectable</p>
+excerpt: <p>This buttery tart crust is home to the richest almond cream with the most fragrant pears - simple and delectable</p>
 ---
 Pear and almond seem to pretty much belong together and in this tart they work perfectly.
 I have always wanted to make a tart like this and was geared up to make one when I got my tart pan.
 I thought this classic French tart was going to be incredibly hard and complex to make (probably because of the fancy unfamiliar names of the crust and filling) but it turned out to be easier than I thought and a lot more forgiving than I thought also.